Here’s how to charge your Amazon Kindle with a phone charger:

 So, the charger for your Kindle likely has micro USB on one end of the cable and regular USB on the other end.

-The regular USB slot connects to a wall charger (or other charger), and that’s how everything connects.
+The regular USB slot connects to a wall charger (or other chargers), and that’s how everything connects.

 How Do You Use Different Chargers For Your Kindle?
 (2 Things)